hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 Then add Oracle DNS nameserver in the tailscale dashboard and approve the subnets.

 <Callout>
-Following principles of least privilege, we will set the lab's egress rule to be restrictive to only allow certain ports needed for basic tailscale outbound communication.
-I will focus more on the parsing the initial point of contact logs.
+Following principles of least privilege, I will set the lab's egress rule to be restrictive to only allow certain ports needed for basic tailscale outbound communication.
+I will focus more on parsing initial point of contact logs.

+##### Minimum working lab egress rule
-* stateless = No,
+* stateless = No
 * sourcePort = ALL
-* destPort = 41641(UDP), 3478(UDP), 53(UDP), 443(TCP)
+* destPort = 41641(UDP), 3478(UDP), 53(UDP), 443(TCP), 80(TCP)

 Post-compromise activity is cool and interesting, but I believe they are for more out of scope topics like threat intelligence and incident response.
+I wil save this for another blog maybe.
 </Callout>

 ## ssh logs
 For this starter project, I will focus only on `/var/log/secure`, which hold ssh related logs.
 The next project will try to get other logs from sources such as intrusion detection systems, databases, web servers, etc.